-Scotland is currently ahead of England, Wales, and Northern Ireland, having settled on a national ‘return-to-retail’ scheme for single-use containers made of PET, steel, aluminium or glass, with a deposit of 20p per container.
+Scotland was ahead of England, Wales, and Northern Ireland, having settled on a national ‘return-to-retail’ scheme for single-use containers made of PET, steel, aluminium or glass, with a deposit of 20p per container.

 A DRS for beverage containers will start in England, Northern Ireland and Wales by October 2025 at the earliest.